UK Carbon Offset Providers and Schemes

-Carbon offsetting schemes are a popular way for people and companies to achieve a net-zero carbon footprint.
-Once people have measured their carbon footprint, and looked at ways to reduce their carbon usage; carbon offsetting schemes can be used to help achieve their carbon goals, and reach net-zero.
+Carbon offsetting schemes are a popular way for people and companies to achieve carbon neutrality.
+Once people have measured their carbon footprint, and looked at ways to reduce their carbon usage; carbon offsetting schemes can be used to help achieve their carbon goals, and reach carbon neutral status.

-There are only three carbon offset providers in the UK that have a focus on delivering carbon offset schemes in the UK.
+There are only a handful of carbon offset providers in the UK that have a focus on delivering carbon offset schemes in the UK.
 Our research excludes companies and charities that purchase offsets from third-parties and where carbon offsetting may be ancillary to other initiatives.

 1. My Carbon Plan